CoderKinley/CoderKinley.github.io/_posts/2025-03-20-configuring-thermal-printer-with-access-point-for-printing-using-phone-or-laptop.md

-# this is my First BLog Post
+# This is my First Blog

 ```tsql
  SELECT *